Gerry Steinberg: Parliamentary career

 In 1985 he was selected from a short list of six to be the Labour parliamentary candidate for Durham City, after Hughes had decided not to stand again.
 Steinberg was elected as the Member of Parliament in June 1987.
 He was a member of a number of Parliamentary Committees, including the Education & Skills Select Committee and the Public Accounts Committee.

 Personal life

 Steinberg was admitted as an Honorary Freeman of the City of Durham on 8 December 2005.

-On 25 August 1969 Steinberg married Margaret Thornton, a teacher, and had two children, Harry and Lyanne.
-Gerry Steinberg died on 19 August 2015 after suffering from cancer.
+On 25 August 1969 he married Margaret Thornton, a teacher; the couple had two children, Harry and Lyanne.

+Steinberg died from cancer in the City of Sunderland on 19 August 2015, at the age of 70.